Leadership

 Chief People Officer

-An accomplished human resources leader, Liz brings a wealth of experience to her role as Chief People Officer.
-Liz drives the company’s long-term people strategy, overseeing all aspects of the employee experience.
+Liz is an accomplished human resources leader with a wealth of experience as Chief People Officer.
+She drives the company’s long-term people strategy and oversees all aspects of the employee experience.

-She joined the Port Blakely leadership team after more than a decade in senior executive human resource roles at Starbucks and more recently with WeWork.
-In addition, she has done extensive organizational development consulting and coaching, supporting a broad spectrum of clients in both business and education.
+She joined the Port Blakely leadership team after more than a decade in senior executive human resource roles at Starbucks.
+In addition, she has extensive experience in organizational development consulting and coaching, supporting a diverse range of clients in business and education.

-Liz is a life-long community volunteer, currently serving as Board member for Seattle Girls’ School and as a member of the Advisory Council of The Mountaineers.
-She also is an active member of the International Women’s Forum.
-She holds a PhD in Educational Leadership and an MEd in Educational Psychology from the University of Washington, and a BA in Neuroscience from Mount Holyoke College.
-In her free time, Liz enjoys going to the mountains with her family, including two Labrador retrievers, where they hike, mountain bike, ski, and just play outdoors.
+Liz holds a PhD in Educational Leadership and an MEd in Educational Psychology from the University of Washington, and a BA in Neuroscience from Mount Holyoke College.
+In her free time, Liz enjoys going to the mountains with her family, including their two Labrador Retrievers, where they hike, bike, ski, and play outdoors.

 Mike Warjone